 In any event, the proposals do not help those who have already been affected by the scandal.

-We will guide you through the process, step-by-step.
+They will guide you through the process, step-by-step.